c1ph3r-dev/CPP-Libs/Quadratic/Documentation.md

 Roots CalcQuadratic(long long a, long long b, long long c)
 ```

 This function returns a Roots object that contains the two roots of the quadratic function entered.
 a, b and c represent the values in a quadratic equation: ax^2 + bx + c.

-The output of the function should be stored in a Roots object example:
+The output of the function should be stored in a Roots object, example:

 ``` cpp
 long long a = 1, b = 2, c = 3;